Owned surfaces

 Independent support: third-party mentions, citations, relevant directories, structured links the brand does not own.

-Disclosed programs and structured research through our network of 100,000+ real people — where category interpretation needs a live human layer.
+Disclosed programs and structured research with real participants — where category interpretation needs a live human layer.

 PR, development, localization, review ecosystems — each works in their own zone, but under a shared plan and shared reporting rhythm — not as parallel executors disconnected from one another.